No two university journeys are the same.

 Taking advantage of the extra opportunities, and the networking gained through my MSc served as great preparation for the next step in my academic journey, a PhD.
 And yes, I will be staying at Imperial for the next few years, exciting times!
 Sulaiman Alsaif, MSc Cardiovascular and Respiratory Healthcare

 I will be staying in London and have been offered a job for a private healthcare clinic where I will be utilising the skills that I learnt during my masters.
 Davina Sadyakeethy, MSc Medical Ultrasound

 I have left London and am looking for jobs around Munich.
 It is the home of life science in Germany and the best area for corporate and start-up jobs in the field.
-Alex Schwinges, MSc Genomic Medicine
+Alexander Schwinges, MSc Genomic Medicine